 Alzheimer’s disease progresses slowly through three general stages: mild, moderate, and severe.
 Patients in the late stage of Alzheimer’s lose the ability to communicate or respond to their environment and need round-the-clock assistance with all activities of daily living.
 They eventually become vulnerable to infections and lose the ability to walk, sit, and swallow.

-The timing and severity of the disease’s symptoms will affect Alzheimer’s patients in different ways but they all tend to experience a similar trajectory from the beginning of the illness to its end.
+The timing and severity of the disease’s symptoms will affect Alzheimer’s patients in different ways.
+Still, they all tend to experience a similar trajectory from the beginning of the illness to its end.

 What to Expect in the Late Stages of Alzheimer’s

 The late stage of Alzheimer’s disease may last from several weeks to several years.
-As the disease advances, the needs of the patient become much more demanding.
+As the disease advances, the patient’s needs become much more demanding.
 Some of the symptoms to expect include:

 - Inability to sit, stand, or walk independently.

 - Increasing difficulty with communicating or responding appropriately.

 - Difficulty sleeping, swallowing and using the bathroom independently (incontinence).

 - Personality changes such as verbal aggression, anxiety, hostility, and irritability, including increased agitation at certain times of the day (sundowners).